 Do I have to get my student loan paid into this NatWest account?

 No. This account comes with no regular funding requirements.
-See how that compares in our comparison of student accounts.

 How much does it cost to use the NatWest student debit card overseas?

 When you use your card overseas, you'll pay a non-sterling charge of 2.75%.
 For, example, if you spend the local equivalent of £250, you'll be charged £6.88.